TheresaLui/SelfHelpContent_v2/articles/partnercenter/co-sell-ready.md

 ## **Recommended Steps**

-- For more information on co-sell deal registration contact isvdrops@microsoft.com.
+- For more information on co-sell deal registration, contact isvdrops@microsoft.com

 ## **Recommended Documents**